geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 #. **If you need to support a catalog with more than 1 million records** GeoNetwork creates a
    directory for each record that in turn contains a `public` and a `private` directory for holding attached data and thumbnails.
 These directories are in the GeoNetwork `data` directory -
-   typically: `INSTALL_DIR/web/geonetwork/WEB-INF/data`.
+   typically: `INSTALL_DIR/web/geonetwork/WEB-INF/data` - see :ref:`geonetwork_data_dir`.
 This can exhaust the number of inodes available in a Linux file system (you will often see misleading error reports saying that the filesystem is 'out of space' - even though the filesystem may have lots of freespace).
    Check this using `df -i`.
 Since inodes are allocated statically when the filesystem is created